Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 – publication in “samizdat”;

-- openly expressed disagreement with the policy of the CPSU and the Soviet state;
+– openly expressed disagreement with the policies of the CPSU and the Soviet state;

 – participation in public speeches (signing open letters) protesting against the persecution of dissidents.

-Those expelled from the Union of Writers were denied the publication of books and publication in journals subordinate to the joint venture, they were practically deprived of the opportunity to earn money by literary work.
-With the exception of them, the exclusion from the Literary Fund followed from the Union, which entailed tangible financial difficulties.
-Exclusion from the joint venture for political reasons, as a rule, was widely publicized, sometimes turning into real persecution.
-In a number of cases, the exclusion was accompanied by criminal prosecution under the articles “Anti-Soviet agitation and propaganda” and “Dissemination of knowingly false fabrications discrediting the Soviet state and social system”, deprivation of citizenship of the USSR, and forced emigration.
+Those expelled from the Writers' Union were denied the publication of books and publications in journals subordinate to the Union of Writers; they were practically deprived of the opportunity to earn money through literary work.
+Their exclusion from the Union was followed by exclusion from the Literary Fund, entailing tangible financial difficulties.
+Expulsion from the joint venture for political reasons, as a rule, was widely publicized, sometimes turning into real persecution.
+In a number of cases, exclusion was accompanied by criminal prosecution under the articles “Anti-Soviet agitation and propaganda” and “Dissemination of deliberately false fabrications discrediting the Soviet state and social system,” deprivation of USSR citizenship, and forced emigration.

-For political reasons, A. Sinyavsky, Yu.
-Daniel, N. Korzhavin, G. Vladimov, L. Chukovskaya, A. Solzhenitsyn, V. Maksimov, V. Nekrasov, A. Galich, E. Etkind, V. Voinovich, I. Dziuba, N. Lukash, Viktor Erofeev, E. Popov, F. Svetov.
-In protest against the exclusion of Popov and Erofeev from the joint venture, in December 1979 V. Aksenov, I. Lisnyanskaya and S. Lipkin announced their withdrawal from the Writers' Union of the USSR.
+For political reasons, A. Sinyavsky, Y. Daniel, N. Korzhavin, G. Vladimov, L. Chukovskaya, A. Solzhenitsyn, V. Maksimov, V. Nekrasov, A. Galich, E. Etkind, V. were excluded from the Writers' Union.
+Voinovich, I. Dzyuba, N. Lukash, Viktor Erofeev, E. Popov, F. Svetov.
+In protest against the exclusion of Popov and Erofeev from the joint venture in December 1979, V. Aksenov, I. Lisnyanskaya and S. Lipkin announced their withdrawal from the Union of Writers of the USSR.

-The main successors of the USSR Union of Writers in Russia are the International Commonwealth of Writers' Unions, which for a long time was led by Sergei Mikhalkov, the Union of Writers of Russia and the Union of Russian Writers.
+The main successors of the USSR Writers' Union in Russia are the International Commonwealth of Writers' Unions, which was led by Sergei Mikhalkov for a long time, the Union of Writers of Russia and the Union of Russian Writers.

-The basis for dividing the united community of writers of the USSR, which consisted of about 11,000 people, into two wings: the Writers' Union of Russia (SPR) and the Union of Russian Writers (SRP) - was the so-called "Letter of the 74s".
-The first included those who were in solidarity with the authors of the "Letter of the 74", the second - writers, as a rule, of liberal views.
-It also served as an indicator of the mood that prevailed then among a number of literary figures.
-The most famous, most talented writers of Russia spoke about the danger of Russophobia, about the unfaithfulness of the chosen "perestroika" path, about the importance of patriotism for the revival of Russia.
+The basis for dividing the single community of writers of the USSR, which consisted of about 11,000 people, into two wings: the Union of Writers of Russia (SPR) and the Union of Russian Writers (SWP) - was the so-called “Letter of the 74”.
+The first included those who were in solidarity with the authors of the “Letter of the 74’s”, the second included writers, as a rule, of liberal views.
+It also served as an indicator of the mood that prevailed at that time among a number of literary figures.
+The most famous, most talented writers in Russia started talking about the danger of Russophobia, about the infidelity of the chosen “perestroika” path, about the importance of patriotism for the revival of Russia.

-The Writers' Union of Russia is an all-Russian public organization uniting a number of Russian and foreign writers.
+The Writers' Union of Russia is an all-Russian public organization that unites a number of Russian and foreign writers.
 It was formed in 1991 on the basis of the unified Union of Writers of the USSR.
 The first chairman is Yuri Bondarev.
-In 2004, the Union consisted of 93 regional organizations and united 6991 people.
+As of 2004, the Union consisted of 93 regional organizations and united 6,991 people.
 In 2004, in commemoration of the 100th anniversary of the death of A.P.
-Chekhov, the Commemorative Medal of A.P.
-Chekhov was established.
+Chekhov, the A.P.
+Chekhov Memorial Medal was established.
 Awarded to persons awarded the A.P.
-Chekhov Literary Prize "for their contribution to modern Russian literature."
+Chekhov Literary Prize “for their contribution to Russian modern literature.”

-The Union of Russian Writers is an all-Russian public organization that unites Russian and foreign writers.
-The Union of Russian Writers was formed in 1991 with the collapse of the Union of Writers of the USSR.
-Dmitry Likhachev, Sergey Zalygin, Viktor Astafiev, Yuri Nagibin, Anatoly Zhigulin, Vladimir Sokolov, Roman Solntsev stood at the origins of its creation.
+The Union of Russian Writers is an all-Russian public organization uniting Russian and foreign writers.
+The Union of Russian Writers was formed in 1991 during the collapse of the Union of Writers of the USSR.
+At the origins of its creation were Dmitry Likhachev, Sergei Zalygin, Viktor Astafiev, Yuri Nagibin, Anatoly Zhigulin, Vladimir Sokolov, Roman Solntsev.
 First Secretary of the Union of Russian Writers: Svetlana Vasilenko.

-The Union of Russian Writers is a co-founder and organizer of the Voloshin Prize, the Voloshin Competition and the Voloshin Festival in Koktebel, the All-Russian Conferences of Young Writers, is a member of the Organizing Committee for the celebration of the anniversaries of M. A. Sholokhov, N. V. Gogol, A. T. Tvardovsky and others prominent writers, in the jury of the International literary prize them.
-Yuri Dolgoruky, holds "Provincial literary evenings» in Moscow, was the initiator of the erection of a monument to O. E. Mandelstam in Voronezh in 2008, participates in international and Russian book fairs, together with the Union of Journalists of Russia holds conferences of women writers, creative evenings, literary readings in libraries, schools and universities, round tables on problems of translation, regional seminars on prose, poetry and criticism.
+The Union of Russian Writers is a co-founder and organizer of the Voloshin Prize, the Voloshin Competition and the Voloshin Festival in Koktebel, the All-Russian Meetings of Young Writers, and is a member of the Organizing Committee for the celebration of the anniversaries of M. A. Sholokhov, N. V. Gogol, A. T. Tvardovsky and others outstanding writers, on the jury of the International literary prize them.
+Yuri Dolgoruky, conducts “Provincial literary evenings"in Moscow, was the initiator of the construction of a monument to O. E. Mandelstam in Voronezh in 2008, participates in international and Russian book fairs, together with the Union of Journalists of Russia holds conferences of women writers, creative evenings, literary readings in libraries, schools and universities, round tables on translation problems, regional seminars on prose, poetry and criticism.

 | |

 The organization is incomparably more massive than the notorious RAAP - Russian Association of Proletarian Writers, dispersed in 1932.
-RAPP divided all writers into proletarians and fellow travelers, assigning the latter a purely technical role: they can teach the proletarians formal skills and go either to be melted down, that is, to production, or to be reforged, that is, to labor camps.
-Stalin focused precisely on fellow travelers, because the course towards the restoration of the empire - with the oblivion of all international and ultra-revolutionary slogans of the twenties - was already obvious.
-Fellow travelers - writers of the old school, who recognized the Bolsheviks precisely because only they were able to keep Russia from disintegration and save it from occupation - perked up.
+RAPP divided all writers into proletarians and fellow travelers, assigning the latter a purely technical role: they can teach the proletarians formal skills and go either to remelting, that is, to production, or to reforging, that is, to labor camps.
+Stalin focused precisely on his fellow travelers, because the course towards restoring the empire - with the oblivion of all the international and ultra-revolutionary slogans of the twenties - was already obvious.
+Fellow travelers - writers of the old school, who recognized the Bolsheviks precisely because only they were able to keep Russia from collapse and save it from occupation - perked up.

-A new writers' union was required - on the one hand, something like a trade union dealing with apartments, cars, dachas, treatment, resorts, and on the other, an intermediary between an ordinary writer and a party customer.
-Gorky was organizing this union throughout 1933.
+A new writers' union was required - on the one hand, something like a trade union dealing with apartments, cars, dachas, treatment, resorts, and on the other, an intermediary between the ordinary writer and the party customer.
+Gorky was involved in organizing this union throughout 1933.

-From August 17 to 31, in the Hall of Columns of the former Assembly of the Nobility, and now the House of Unions, his first congress was held.
-The main speaker was Bukharin, whose attitude towards culture, technology and some pluralism was well known; his appointment as the main speaker of the congress indicated a clear liberalization of literary policy.
-Gorky took the floor several times, mainly in order to emphasize again and again: we still do not know how to show a new person, he is not convincing with us, we do not know how to talk about achievements!
-He was particularly delighted by the presence at the congress of the national poet Suleiman Stalsky, a Dagestan ashug in a worn robe, in a gray shabby hat.
-Gorky took a picture with him - he and Stalsky were the same age; in general, during the congress, Gorky very intensively filmed with his guests, old workers, young paratroopers, metro builders (almost did not pose with the writers, there was his own principled installation).
+From August 17 to 31, its first congress was held in the Hall of Columns of the former Assembly of the Nobility, now the House of Unions.
+The main speaker was Bukharin, whose emphasis on culture, technology and a certain pluralism was well known; his appointment as the main speaker of the congress indicated a clear liberalization of literary policy.
+Gorky took the floor several times, mainly in order to emphasize again and again: we still do not know how to show a new person, he is unconvincing, we do not know how to talk about achievements!
+He was especially delighted by the presence at the congress of the national poet Suleiman Stalsky, a Dagestan ashug in a worn robe and a gray shabby hat.
+Gorky took a photo with him - he and Stalsky were the same age; in general, during the congress, Gorky photographed very intensively with its guests, old workers, young paratroopers, metro workers (almost did not pose with the writers, this had its own principle).

-The first congress of writers was widely and enthusiastically covered in the press, and Gorky had every reason to be proud of his long-standing plan - to create a writers' organization that would tell writers how and what to do, and along the way would provide for their life.
-In Gorky's own letters during these years, there is a sea of plans, advice that he distributes with the generosity of a sower: write a book about how people make the weather!
-The history of religions and the church's predatory attitude towards the flock!
-The history of the literature of small peoples!
-Few, few writers rejoice, it is necessary to be more cheerful, brighter, more reckless!
+The first congress of writers was widely and enthusiastically covered in the press, and Gorky had every reason to be proud of his long-standing plan - to create a writers' organization that would show writers how and what to do, and at the same time provide for their livelihood.
+Gorky’s own letters during these years contain a sea of ideas and advice, which he gives out with the generosity of a sower: write a book about how people make the weather!
+The history of religions and church predatory attitude towards the flock!
+The history of literature of small nations!
+Writers are not happy enough, they need to be more fun, brighter, more excited!
 This constant call to joy can be understood in two ways.
-Maybe he was talking about his own horror of what was happening - but in none of his essays of this time there is a shadow of horror, not even doubts about the unconditional triumph of justice in the vastness of the Union of Soviets.
+Maybe he was talking about his own horror at what was happening, but in none of his essays from this time there is a shadow of horror, or even doubt about the unconditional triumph of justice in the vastness of the Union of Soviets.
 One delight.
-So another reason, probably, is that the literature of the thirties never learned to lie with talent - and if it did, then it was very mediocre; Gorky was sincerely perplexed when he saw this.
-He was, oddly enough, extremely far from the life that most Russian writers lived, not to mention the people they wrote about; his ideas about this life were drawn mainly from newspapers, and his mail, apparently, was strictly controlled by the secretary we already knew
+So another reason is probably that the literature of the thirties never learned to lie talentedly - and if it did lie, it was very mediocre; Gorky was sincerely perplexed when he saw this.
+He was, oddly enough, extremely far from the life that most Russian writers lived, not to mention the people about whom they wrote; His ideas about this life were drawn mainly from newspapers, and his mail, apparently, was strictly controlled by the secretary we already knew